davidcalikes/portfolio-project-one/README.md

 - __Site Objectives__

-    * To make the band imediately recognisible and the purpose of the site obvious to the user.
+    * To make the band imediately recognisible.

+    * To make the purpose of the site obvious to the user.

     * To provide information to the band's target audience and industry professionals about upcoming dates.